 Dobson has placed his stamp on the Commodore program, molding an enthusiastic roster that strides to play every snap with relentlessness, toughness and intelligence.
-The Commodores’ overall fitness has been on display in the fourth quarter when they outscored opponents 299-275 over the last four years.
-The Commodores have also enjoyed postseason bowl appearances in 2016 and 2018, and registered impressive regular-season finale victories over Tennessee in each of the last three seasons.
+The Commodores’ overall fitness has been on display in the fourth quarter, outscoring opponents in four of the last five years.
+The Commodores have also enjoyed postseason bowl appearances in 2016 and 2018, and registered impressive regular-season finale victories over Tennessee in three of the last four seasons.

-In the last four years, Dobson has trained six Commodores selected in the NFL draft, including cornerback Joejuan Williams, linebacker Zach Cunningham and linebacker Oren Burks, and 17 others who have earned rookie free agent deals.
+In the last six years, Dobson has trained seven Commodores selected in the NFL draft, including running back Ke’Shawn Vaugh, cornerback Joejuan Williams, linebackers Zach Cunningham and Oren Burks, offensive lineman Justin Skule and 21 others who have earned rookie free agent deals.

 Prior to joining Vanderbilt, Dobson, a native of Mt.
 Horeb, Wis., spent seven years guiding Nebraska’s conditioning programs under former Cornhusker football head coach Bo Pelini.
 In Dobson’s tenure, Nebraska was one of three teams nationally, joining Alabama and Oregon, to post at least nine wins every year.

 The 2014 Nebraska squad, ranked No. 22 by the coaches and No. 25 by the Associated Press, faced Southern California in the Holiday Bowl.
 The Huskers made a postseason bowl appearance every year in Dobson’s tenure.